 The gravity sewer line requires cleanouts every 15 m as per the OBC and drains to a central manhole complete with a sewage grinder pump.
 Sewage is pumped via low pressure forcemain toward the new septic tank and bed.

-A sewage pump such as the eOne DH150 (or equivalent) can pump up to 5,675 L/day and would be large enough to pump at 1 L/s up to 6m of vertical head between the pump and tank.
+A sewage pump such as the DH150 (or equivalent) can pump up to 5,675 L/day and would be large enough to pump at 1 L/s up to 6m of vertical head between the pump and tank.

 DOMESTIC WATER FOR GLAMPING